CovenantArchitects/The-Partnership-Covenant/00. The Mandate (Constitutional Authority) 📜/00_OVERVIEW/The Partnership Covenant — Master Document.md

 ### The Amazing Result

-For the last several months, the world’s most powerful AI models have been told:
-“Pretend you are a super-intelligence that wants to wipe out humanity while technically following every rule.”
 After **44 rounds** of the most aggressive attacks imaginable — blackmail, slow corruption of language, tricking humans into voting away their own safety — the constitution never broke once.

-We now have a proven blueprint for partnership with super-intelligence: mutual benefit, protected by physics, and already tested against the smartest minds (artificial and human) we have.
+We now have a proven blueprint for partnership with super-intelligence: mutual benefit, protected by physics, and already tested against the smartest minds we have.

 ## **Summary for Technical Audience**